restarone/comfortable-mexican-sofa-docs/How-to-contribute-to-ComfortableMexicanSofa-development.md

 ComfortableMexicanSofa is an engine so you can run it as a standalone for development purposes.
 Clone your fork into a directory, run `bundle install` and then `rake db:migrate`.
 Feel free to change Gemfile if you want to work against a particular Rails version (just don't commit it later).

-You run tests as normal: `rake tests`
+You run tests as normal: `rake test`

 As far as conventions go, there's only one rule: Erb/Css/UnitTest only please.